mvdelcampo/stock-inventory-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Para correr en Docker:
-docker build -t angular-docker . docker run -p 4201:4200 angular-docker
+docker build -t stock-inventory-app . docker run -p 4201:4200 stock-inventory-app